Vinzy730/Vinzy730/README.md

 - Developed an Akinator-style web app that infers user food preferences and recommends both a cuisine and a restaurant.
 - Implemented a modular Node.js/Express backend with decision-tree logic and Mongoose models for user and restaurant data.
 - Deployed a responsive JavaScript/HTML/CSS frontend on Vercel for fast, mobile-friendly interaction.

+*(More security tooling and CTF writeups are pinned on my profile.)*

 ---